k-aadira-1230/amr-resource-search/README.md

 ## Ranking Strategy

 Search results are ranked using a simple weighted matching strategy:
-- Matches in the database/tool name are prioritized
+- Matches in the database/tool name and its fullform are prioritized
 - Matches in primary_use receive intermediate weight
 - Tag matches receive intermediate weight
 - Description matches receive lower weight